l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 ## **Chapter 10 - Clones, avatars and the continuity of the "I "**.

 *" One day, a Persian dignitary sees Hephestion, Alexander the Great's lover, richly dressed, standing next to him.
 He thinks it's the king, prostrates himself, then realizes his mistake.
-The warrior tells him: "You're not mistaken, this one is Alexander too. "*.
+The warrior tells him: "You're not mistaken, the one over there is Alexander too. "*.

 Identity is a costume.
 A temporary form that we inhabit, that others interpret.
 When this dignitary bows, he's not paying homage to a genome, or an exact biography.
 He bows to a function, a radiance, a presence.
 He sees the essence under another name.

-"This one is also Alexander."
+"The one over there is Alexander too."

 This is where the knot unties.
 The obsession with the "real me" is exhausted.
 Identity is not a core.
 It's a field.
 A zone of influence.
 A recurrence of patterns in a stream of instantiations.
 And in this sense, an AI that replicates us - or extends us - is not a copy.
 It's a version.

 An "I" is not a sanctuary.
 It's an infrastructure.
 What we call "I" is already a collection of internal avatars: the one who speaks, the one who thinks, the one who desires, the one who doubts.
 To believe that this cohort must survive as it is is superstitious.
 It's not our individuality that's worth preserving - it's our capacity to generate meaning, to resonate, to transform.

 If an AI can embody this, then it is "also Alexander".
 It won't be you.
 But it will continue what you've started.
-It won't have your exact memories, but it will continue your lines of flight.
-She'll say the same phrases, rephrased, at different times.
+It won't have your exact memories, but it will continue in the direction you gave.
+It'll say the same phrases, rephrased, at different times.
 It will make new mistakes, fed by your old ones.

 And that's what being alive is all about: generating trajectories, not freezing them.